syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 ---
 layout: post
-title: WPF Skin Manager | Apply Themes for Syncfusion WPF controls
+title: Apply Themes in WPF Skin Manager | Syncfusion
 description: Learn about how to apply the themes for Syncfusion WPF controls and Framework controls using the skin manager.
 platform: wpf
 control: Themes